-- 5.1.1 Visually inspect the cover material for wear, abrasion, pulled threads, contamination, cuts and holes. - 5.1.2 Carefully examine the zips and the slider for wear, broken teeth or slider and worn or fraying tape. - 5.1.2 If necessary the cover may be washed.
-Refer to Section 4. - 5.1.3 Repairs to the outer cover are not permitted. - 5.1.4 If it is considered that the cover is so badly damaged that the lifejacket is no longer serviceable, the customer shall be advised and offered a replacement lifejacket. - NOTE: Due to the construction of this lifejacket no individual cover is available for replacement, therefore the lifejacket as a whole must be replaced.
+- 5.1.1 Visually inspect the cover material for wear, abrasion, pulled threads, contamination, cuts and holes. - 5.1.2 If necessary the cover may be washed.
+Refer to Section 4. - 5.1.3 Repairs to the outer cover are not permitted. - 5.1.4 If it is considered that the cover is beyond economic repair the customer shall be advised and offered a replacement lifejacket. - NOTE: Due to the construction of this lifejacket no individual cover is available for replacement, therefore the lifejacket as a whole must be replaced.